&Beyond Lake Manyara Tree Lodge

 In the remote southern end of Lake Manyara National Park, northern Tanzania, Lake Manyara Tree Lodge is the only lodge in the Park.
 Here the Great Rift Valley is at its most impressive,

-with the Escarpment dropping some 500 meters (1640 feet) down to the flamingo-rimmed shore of the lake.
+with the Escarpment dropping some 500 metres (1640 feet) down to the flamingo-rimmed shore of the lake.